-Welcome to the Eighteenth-Century Russian Studies Association.
-The ECRSA, an affiliate of the Association for Slavic, East European, and Eurasian Studies (ASEEES), aims to facilitate and expand the study of eighteenth-century Russia across the disciplines.
-This site is designed as a resource for ECRSA members to learn about events, conferences, and colleagues’ recent publications and research in progress.
+Welcome to the Eighteenth-Century Russian Empire Studies Association.
+The ECRESA, an affiliate of the Association for Slavic, East European, and Eurasian Studies (ASEEES), aims to facilitate and expand the study of eighteenth-century Russia across the disciplines.
+This site is designed as a resource for ECRESA members to learn about events, conferences, and colleagues’ recent publications and research in progress.
 Members are encouraged to submit information to the webmaster for inclusion in the site (hilde.hoogenboom@asu.edu).

 Winner of the 2023 Marc Raeff Book Prize